AdobeDocs/experience-platform.en/help/dashboards/customize/custom-widgets.md

 ![](../images/customization/create-widget.png)

-On the **[!UICONTROL Create widget]** dialog, you can provide a title and description for your new widget and choose the attribute that you want the widget to display.
+In the **[!UICONTROL Create widget]** dialog, you can provide a title and description for your new widget and choose the attribute that you want the widget to display.

+>[!NOTE]
+>
+>The list of available attributes depends on the schema that has been configured for your organization.
+To learn more about attribute selection and schema configuration, read the guide on [editing the schema to create custom widgets](edit-schema.md).

 To choose an attribute, select the radio button beside the attribute you want to add.

 >[!NOTE]
 >
->Only one attribute can be selected per widget.
-Also, if a widget has already been created for an attribute, the attribute appears grayed out.
+>Only one attribute can be selected per widget and only one widget can be created per attribute.
+If a widget has already been created for an attribute, the attribute appears grayed out.

 ![](../images/customization/create-widget-dialog.png)

+## Preview custom widget

 A preview of the new widget appears in the dialog, showing a horizontal bar graph with mock data.